 Toughened or tempered glass is commonly used when manufacturing products like stove tops and hobs, cookware, tableware and shower screens.
 It’s made by heating glass to a molten state at about 600 degrees Celsius followed by sudden chilling with compressed air.
 This cooling process causes the surface to contract rapidly, forming a rigid outer layer around the glass making it much stronger than conventional glass and far more resistant to impact stress and temperature change.

 A break in toughened glass such as a shower screen can occur when a small chip or weakening in the hard outer layer of the glass disturbs its surface tension.
 This could cause it to burst inwards or implode without warning.

 Fortunately, when toughened glass implodes, it’s small blunt cube-like granules that are far less dangerous than the jagged shards.

 The Building Code of Australia requires shower screens and shower doors comply with two Australian Standards:

 - AS/NZS 2208:1996, Safety glazing materials in buildings.

 AS 1288 includes information on the selection and installation requirements for glass in buildings, including toughened glass, as well as human impact safety requirements.
 The Standard specifies that glass used in shower screens is glazed in either Grade A (toughened and laminated) safety glass or Grade B (wired) safety glass.

 The minimum thickness of framed toughened glass is 4mm; the minimum thickness of partly framed and frameless toughened glass is 6mm.
 AS/NZS 2208 details the test requirements for glass including toughened glass.

-Manufacturers often include an accompanying leaflet advising consumers how to care for their glass and hardware.
-It is important to follow the manufacturer’s instructions.
+Manufacturers often include a leaflet which lets you know how to care for your glass and hardware.
+It’s important to follow the manufacturer’s instructions.
 The potential risk of glass implosion can be minimised if the glass and hardware (hinges etc.) are properly maintained and cared for.